Penis Discharge: Causes, Symptoms and Treatment

-The normal discharges from the penis are pre-ejaculation and ejaculation, which occur with sexual arousal and sexual activity.
-Smegma, which is often seen in uncircumcised men who have an intact penile foreskin, is also a normal occurrence.
+The average penis discharges are pre-ejaculation and ejaculation, which occur with sexual arousal and sexual activity.
+Smegma, which is often seen in uncircumcised men who have an intact penile foreskin, is also a regular occurrence.

 Penis discharge may be watery (clear), cloudy (containing pus), or bloody.
 Urinary tract infection (UTI) or a sexually transmitted infection are common causes of discharge from the penis.
 Discharge from the penis is often accompanied by pain or burning when urinating and the need to urinate frequently.
 Itching can also accompany discharge from the penis.
 Discharge from the penis is commonly a sign of a sexually transmitted infection (STI) and requires prompt and accurate diagnosis and treatment, usually by staff at a specialized sexual health clinic.

-UTIs are rare in men younger than 50 years old, and the risk increases as they age.
-Men with UTIs may find it very painful to urinate or not being able to empty the bladder.
+• Urinary tract infection : UTIs are rare in men younger than 50 years old, and the risk increases as they age.
+Men with UTIs may find it very painful to urinate or not be able to empty the bladder.
 Some people may have incontinence or a heavy need to urinate.
 There may be white or foamy discharge from the penis, and sometimes, there may also be blood in the urine.
 A UTI is a bacterial infection.
-Most of the time, antibiotics will be needed to treat the infection.
+Most of the time, antibiotics will be needed to treat the disease.
 A doctor must prescribe the correct type of antibiotics to kill bacteria, so people should avoid self-medicating or using old antibiotics.

-Diabetes is a risk factor for yeast infections, so balanitis may be more common among people living with this condition.
+Diabetes is a risk factor for yeast infections so that balanitis may be more common among people living with this condition.

 • Prostate pain